-E-bikes continue to be a popular trend in Idaho with 17 percent of the respondents to the IDPR/BSU survey saying they owned one.
+E-bikes continue to be a popular trend in Idaho.
 The pandemic bike boom boosted all cycle sales.
 Most e-bikes fall into three categories with varying degrees of pedal assist.
 Idaho is fairly inclusive with laws regarding usage of e-bikes allowing them on bike paths and trails.
 However, local and county rules determine whether or not they are allowed on particular trails.
 Currently, federal rules prohibit e-bikes on non-motorized trails.

-A fat-tire bike is an alternative bicycle subset that utilizes 'fat' tires, which are usually between 3.5-5" wide, providing increased traction compared to your average bicycle.
+A fat-tire bike is an alternative bicycle subtype that utilizes 'fat' tires, which are usually between 3.5-5" wide, providing increased traction compared to your average bicycle.
 The primary benefit of a fat bike is that they're able to travel over diverse terrain, from snow to sand, better than regular bicycles.
 The wide tires provide you with extra grip and traction, and combined with a low tire pressure, you'll find that you're able to pedal over terrain that'd make conventional tires sink.

 A gravel bike is a drop-bar bike designed to let you ride over many different surfaces.
-The drop handlebar and sporty geometry means you can make good progress on the road - but, with wider tires, lower gearing and stable handling, you can also head off-road with confidence.
+The drop handlebar and sporty geometry means you can make good progress on the road -but, with wider tires, lower gearing and stable handling, you can also head off-road with confidence.
 Road bikes will typically have a short wheelbase and steeper angles for nimble ride quality and lively handling.
 Gravel bikes have a longer wheelbase and slacker head angle to add stability and slow down the handling for negotiating technical obstacles and loose descents.